ldct/python-guide/ch1.md

 ## Introduction

 Hi.
 This is a guide to Python 3.
 It is intended to be read by people who are already fluent in another programming language.

 I intend for it to be a hybrid between a manual and a tutorial.
 It will have as few forward dependencies as possible.
 It is not meant to be comprehensive, but will cover about 95% of the language that a working pythonista uses.
 However, we will try to be rigorous and keep the hand-wavingness found in introductory tutorials to a minimum.

+This chapter will cover enough of numerics and lists to introduce functional programming in python.

 Some conventions - the ``>>>`` symbol means we type something directly into the interpreter, which generally echoes back the result (thus saving us from unnecessary ``print`` commands).